 What happens at the anode?

 A similar rule applies to the ions at the anode.
-The halogens are more reactive than hydoxide, and other anions are less reactive than hydroxide.
+The halogens (Group 7) are more reactive than hydroxide, and other anions are less reactive than hydroxide.

 Putting it all together

 Suppose we have sodium chloride dissolved in water, NaCl (aq).
 What happens when we electrolyse this?